phuse-org/BioCelerate/README.md

 ## Creating the SQLite database.

-The scripts contained within this repository rely on the creation of a SQLite database string multiple study and domain records.
+The scripts contained within this repository rely on the creation of a SQLite database storing multiple study and domain records.
 Provided in the repository are two scripts that will create this database for you.

 `poolAllStudyDomains.R` will populate the database and assumes that the studies provided within  `/PATH/TO/SEND/DATASETS` contain minimal